reallyinvincible/Heart-Disease-Prediction/README.md

 ## H) Instructions
+Everything has been explained and summarized in the Python Notebook.
+I have even made an Android App.
 Download the app now at https://drive.google.com/open?id=1GAwMzpm2d4pHfGMnfSLHaoyneTo5EylK
 Install on any Android Phone to try out the hosted model.